jSUNSH1NEw/World.protocol/README.md

 # ⚠️ License
 IS needed

-The WRLD decentralise application is free and open-source software licensed under the GNU General Public License v3.0.
-All designs were created by [Joffrey Weertz](https://github.com/jSUNSH1NEw).
+The WRLD decentralise application is  asoftware licensed under the GNU General License and a confidential accord.
+All the legal points have been created reviewed by [Joffrey Weertz](https://github.com/jSUNSH1NEw).

 <br />